uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 * [Create and Amend a Historic Non-FHL UK Property Business Annual Submission](/api-documentation/docs/api/service/property-business-api/3.0/oas/page#tag/Historic-non-FHL-UK-Property-Business-Annual-Submission/paths/~1individuals~1business~1property~1uk~1annual~1non-furnished-holiday-lettings~1%7Bnino%7D~1%7BtaxYear%7D/put)
 * [Create and Amend a Historic FHL UK Property Business Annual Submission](/api-documentation/docs/api/service/property-business-api/3.0/oas/page#tag/Historic-FHL-UK-Property-Business-Annual-Submission/paths/~1individuals~1business~1property~1uk~1annual~1furnished-holiday-lettings~1%7Bnino%7D~1%7BtaxYear%7D/put)

-Note: where a business resubmits an annual summary update, previous figures that have been submitted must be sent again as well as any additional information.
+**Note:** Where a business resubmits an annual summary update, previous figures that have been submitted must be sent again as well as any additional information.
 A zero or empty filed will overwrite previously provided information.
 The software will have to use the trigger a calculation endpoint and follow the same process.

 ### Key points for changing previously submitted updates